 These degrees are 4 years long and in the middle have a year where you get the chance to work in the industry your degree relates to.
 This is a great way to get some work experience, and an even better way to network.
 Plus, it breaks up the studying a bit too!

 This degree pretty much does what it says on the tin.
 Your university will help you set up with a sister university, and you just move your studies over to that university for an academic year.
 It gives you the chance to travel, explore different cultures, and gain important life skills.

 7. Think about the entry requirements

-Another thing you need to consider when applying to university are the entry requirements.
+Another thing you need to consider when you choose a university course are the entry requirements.
 It kind of involves you being a little realistic (which can be a little depressing).
 If you’ve fallen in love with a university and a course that requires you to achieve AAB, but your predicted grades are BBC, then it may be time to cut your losses.
 Or, depending on the guidance from your sixth form or college, you may be able to apply to that university and then fill the other slots on UCAS with universities closer to your grades.
 You never know what they might say!
 You might just have to do a foundation year!

 8. Look at the university itself